-Melbourne is one of the most dog-friendly cities in Australia, and it shows.
-With hundreds of designated off-leash areas spread across the metropolitan area, there’s no shortage of places for your furry friend to stretch their legs.
+Melbourne is one of Australia's most dog-friendly cities, and the range of off-leash dog parks in Melbourne proves it.
+With hundreds of designated areas spread across the metro, every suburb has at least one green places for your furry friend to stretch their legs.
 But not all parks are created equal.

 We’ve compiled the ultimate list of Melbourne’s best off-leash dog parks for 2026 — covering everything from facilities and features to the best times to visit.